 Cut-off dates for application rounds will be published on our website.

 To be kept informed of key dates and information join our mailing list using the form at the bottom of this page.

-Please contact us to discuss your drug target or screening assay, or if you have other questions about your application.
+Yes.
+Prospective applicants are highly encouraged to contact us to discuss your drug target or screening assay, or if you have other questions about your application.

 If the screening campaign is successful in generating active ‘hits’, the applicant will receive a list of the most active structures via secure file transfer.

 Any new intellectual property arising from the hit list is owned by the applicant, subject to a Service Terms contract.
 Applicants are then free to pursue further development however they desire.

 Once your application has been accepted, we will liaise with you to initiate the assay transfer.

 We then reproduce the data generated in your laboratory and optimise, miniaturise and finally, automate your assays.